Scareware: What It Is, Examples, and How to Remove It

 How does scareware work?

-Scareware usually begins with users receiving a notification (normally a pop-up ad) warning them of a cyberthreat, like dangerous files on their computer.
-It will ask them to download security software to remove the threat.
-Scareware may also continually pop up until users agree to download the software or register for it.
+Scareware usually begins with users receiving a notification (normally a pop-up ad) warning them of malware or other cyberthreats on their computer.
+It may ask them to download security software to remove the threat.
+Scareware may also repeatedly appear until users agree to download or register the software.

-The software poses as a legitimate antivirus program when it's actually a form of malware.
+The software poses as a legitimate antivirus program when it's actually malware.

-Scareware attacks often look like they are authentic or they may actually be advertising tactics by legitimate companies.
-Let's take a look at two recent examples.
+Scareware attacks often appear authentic, and in some cases may even resemble aggressive advertising tactics used by legitimate companies.
+Let's take a look at two notable examples.

 Office Depot and its vendor, Support.com, agreed to pay the Federal Trade Commission $35 million as a settlement for a tech support scam.[1]
 The companies were accused of deceiving customers to download a free "PC Health Check Program," which would begin aggressively selling diagnostic and repair services customers didn't need.